scaleflex/filerobot-client-python-uploader/README.md

 ![PG admin config](/docs/static/pg-admin-config.png)

-You can also atach to a specific image with the following command:
+You can also attach to a specific image with the following command:
 ```
 docker logs --follow <container_id>
 ```

 ### Check results

+An easy way to check the progress and results of your migration is by running following query in pgadmin:

 ```sql
 SELECT * FROM urls WHERE result is NOT NULL
 ```